2025 Section Conference / San Francisco / Registration Link & Detailed Information

 Why are you using the Swedenborgian Church?

 Because it is an outstanding and premiere example of the arts and crafts architectural movement in America at the end of the 19th century.
-The people who freely assembled to build this Church were American artists and visionaries.
+The people who freely assembled to build this Church were North American artists and visionaries.
 The Church is a surviving link to an older spirit-visioning of America.

 Click Here to Register